End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Setting

-The defender's goal is to select a coverage function $\bm{x}$ that takes the parameters of each test game as input and maximizes her expected utility across the test games against the attacker's true $\bm{q}$:
+The defender's goal is to select a coverage function $\bm{x}$ that takes the parameters of each test game as input and maximizes her expected utility across the test games against the attacker's true $\bm{q}$: \begin{small}

-To achieve this, she can observe the attacker's behavior in the training data and learn how he values different combinations of features.
-We now explore two approaches to the learning problem: the standard two-stage approach taken by previous work and our proposed decision-focused approach.
+\end{small} To achieve this, she can observe the attacker's behavior in the training data and learn how he values different combinations of features.

-\paragraph{Two-Stage Approach.}A standard two-stage approach to the defender's problem is to estimate the attacker's $\bm{q}$ function from the training data and optimize against the estimate during testing.
-This process resembles multiclass classification where the targets are the classes: the inputs are the target features and historical coverages, and the output is a distribution over the predicted attack.
+\paragraph{Two-Stage Approach.} A standard two-stage approach to the defender's problem is to estimate the attacker's $\bm{q}$ function from the training data and optimize against the estimate during testing.
+This process, which is illustrated in the top of Fig.~\ref{fig:decisionfocused}, resembles multiclass classification where the targets are the classes: the inputs are the target features and historical coverages, and the output is a distribution over the predicted attack.
 Specifically, the defender fits a function $\hat{\bm{q}}$ to the training data that minimizes a loss function.
-Using the cross entropy, the loss for a particular training example is
+Using the cross entropy, the loss for a particular training example is \begin{small}